-Join Mike Meyers for an in-depth discussion in this video Dynamic DNS, part of CompTIA Network+ Exam Prep (N10-006) Part 4: Making TCP/IP Work.
+Join Mike Meyers for an in-depth discussion in this video Dynamic DNS, part of CompTIA Network+ (N10-006) Cert Prep: 4 Making TCP/IP Work.

 - I'm a bit of a security nut, so that's why I love…these little webcams.…The problem with these webcams is that,…well, they're behind a NATted router,…so in order for me to access these webcams,…I have to know the IP address…of the WAN side of my router.…Now that's okay, and it's no big deal…for me to figure this out.…The problem is is that I obtain this IP address…via DHCP, so my router, when he plugs…into my ISP, is given an IP address…which changes from time to time.…